 WASHINGTON, D.C. — The Tennessee Valley Authority (TVA) on June 14 filed a response brief in the U.S. Supreme Court contending that a petition for a writ of certiorari sought by environmental groups regarding the proper interpretation of the Clean Water Act (CWA) as it relates to navigable waters should be held pending the Supreme Court’s decision in a similar case (Tennessee Clean Water Network, et al. v.
 Tennessee Valley Authority, No. 18-1307, U.S. Sup.).

 FORT LAUDERDALE, Fla. — A federal judge in Florida on June 14 dismissed for lack of standing a putative class action in which the plaintiffs contended that General Mills Inc. failed to warn its customers that its cereal contains glyphosate, which the plaintiffs argued is a carcinogen (Mounira Doss v.
 General Mills Inc., No. 18-61924, S.D.
 Fla.).

-COLUMBUS, Ohio — The plaintiffs who sued E.I. du Pont de Nemours and Co. for alleged injuries connected to exposure to perfluorooctanoic acid (known as C8) moved in Ohio federal court on April 25 for clarification of whether the Ohio Tort Reform Act (OTRA) applies to Ohio plaintiffs with claims currently pending in the multidistrict litigation (In re: E.I. du Pont de Nemours and Co.
+COLUMBUS, Ohio — The Plaintiff Steering Committee (PSC) in the multidistrict litigation against E.I. du Pont de Nemours and Co. for alleged injuries connected to exposure to perfluorooctanoic acid (known as C8) on June 10 moved in Ohio federal court to strike DuPont’s response to the PSC’s trial proposal and sanction the company for its “repeated corporate pattern and practice of willful misconduct” (In re: E.I. du Pont de Nemours and Co.
 C8 Personal Injury Litigation, MDL No. 2433, No. 13-2433, S.D.
 Ohio).